kaidokert/catapult/telemetry/README.md

 *   Using [Web Page Replay](../web_page_replay_go/README.md) to
     cache real-world websites so they don’t change when used in benchmarks.

+## How to run the unit tests

+Run
+`catapult/telemetry/bin/run_tests --help`
+and see the usage info at the top.

 ## Design Principles

 *   Write one performance test that runs on major platforms - Windows, Mac,